enonic/old-xp-doc/doc/admintools/contentstudio/publish.rst

 When a published content is "deleted", the "Delete item" dialogue offers a checkbox to "Instantly delete published items".
 If this box is not checked then the content's status will be **pending delete** and it will still be visible outside of the Content Studio.
-Content that is pending delete must be published or "instantly deleted" before it is actually removed from the master branch.
+Content that is pending delete must be published, unpublished, or "instantly deleted" before it is actually removed from the master branch.

 Publishing wizard